vvvv/VL.StandardLibs/README.md

 - `--editable-packages VL.Stride.*;VL.Skia`

-Like this you can specify individual (or a range of) libraries that will be excluded from precompilation so that you can work on them.
+Like this you still get the fast startup-time for all the other libraries that you don't work on.

 ## Contributing to this repository